 Chinese officials aim to ultimately challenge America’s standing as the world’s superpower.
 That’s why they’re forming a strategic alliance with Russia, an adversary of the U.S. That’s why both the Russian and Chinese central banks have quietly emerged as the world’s largest gold buyers.

 In July, the People’s Bank of China reported that it has added more than 600 tons of gold bullion to its stockpiles since 2009, taking the total to 1,658 tons.
 That represents a 60% jump in gold assets in just six years.

-In fact, all of that new metal was added to central bank’s ledger in June 2015.
+All of that new metal was added to the central bank’s ledger in June 2015.

 With gold prices down in June, there's no way the actual buying had occurred then.
 It appears central bank officials simply moved that metal over from the books of China's state-owned banks which can hold metal secretly.

 So that’s just what the Chinese are reporting officially.

 Unofficially, according to MarketWatch columnist David Marsh, “China probably has a lot more gold than it admits.”
 That’s because the Chinese government regularly acquires gold directly from China’s mining industry.